hardik2516/Satellite_Property_Valuation/Satellite_Property_Valuation/README.md

 Random Forest Regressor
             ↓
 Predicted Property Price
 ```

+> Note: Satellite imagery is used conceptually to derive spatial context and is not directly fed as raw pixels into a deep learning model in this version.

 ---

 ## 📁 Repository Structure

 ```
 SATELLITE_PROPERTY_VALUATION/
 │
 ├── data/                        # Structured tabular datasets